tpavlek/tpavlek-me/source/_posts/2016-08-10-open-sourcing-edmontons-software.md

   source code freely available for inspection and modification by anyone in the world.

 Consider a baker.
-An open source baker will bake you a cake with beautiful frosting, and provide you with the full recipe so you can make it yourself, or make a new icing design to modify the cake
+An open source baker will bake you a cake with beautiful frosting, and provide you with the full recipe so you can make it yourself, or make a new icing design to modify the cake.
 A closed-source baker will bring you a cake, and if you ever want another or if you want modifications to the cake, you have to pay the baker to provide it.
 If a closed-source baker dies, you might never find someone who can bake a cake exactly the same.
 If a closed source baker puts sub-standard ingredients into his cake, you'd never know it until you bite in.
 With the open source baker, you could have your friends who are experts in the kitchen inspect the recipe.